 Overview of the Panama Canal Drought

-Historically, Panama is one of the wettest countries in the world.
-The Pacific coast gets 70 inches of rain each year, while the Caribbean mountains get over 100 inches annually.
-This rainwater floats cargo ships and other vessels through the Panama Canal.
+People know Panama for its high levels of rainfall.
+The Pacific coast gets 70 inches of rain each year, and the Caribbean mountains get over 100 inches annually.
+The rain helps ships move through the Panama Canal.

 The canal uses anywhere from 55 million to 125 million gallons of fresh water with each ship that traverses its passage.
 The drought will only worsen as El Niño continues to intensify.